wolfjazz/fixed-point-math/README.md

 /* static Q-type for static formulas that have to be used to guarantee at compile time that a calculation
  * works for a range of input values.
 Runtime checks are only needed when a q value is transformed
  * into an sq value (and vice versa) when the value range gets smaller.
- * sq-only formulas are guaranteed to be safe at runtime, because for each operator the value range is
+ * sq-only formulas are guaranteed to be safe at runtime, because for each operator the value range
- * modified and checked against overflow at compile-time.
-Runtime checks are not included as long as
+ * is modified and checked against overflow at compile-time.
+Runtime checks are not included as long
- * only sq values are used in the formula.
-This guarantees that the formula compiles into an efficient
+ * as only sq values are used in the formula.
+This guarantees that the formula compiles into an
- * calculation.
+ * efficient calculation.
  * Note: By design, sq values cannot be changed.
 For each operator a new sq value is constructed.
  *  => q values are dynamic and can be changed, but they do not implement mathematical operations.
- *     For formulas sq values are needed; they are static so that formulas can be guaranteed to
+ *     For formulas sq values are needed; they are static so that formulas can be guaranteed to be
- *     be secure for a given range of input values.
-As a result, sq values can only live in their
+ *     secure for a given range of input values.
+Results are usually transformed back into q values.
- *     local scope, e.g. a function.
-For inter-scope transitions q values are needed to carry a value.
- */
-fpm::sq<type, f, v_min, v_max>;
+ *  => q values store dynamic values, sq values are used for calculations. */ fpm::sq<type, f, v_min, v_max>;

 // predefined types